thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 ## **The cosmic perspective**

-In the vast universe that is 14 billion years old, a tiny clump of matter, for complex reasons beyond comprehension, comes together and is endowed with the gift of consciousness.
+In the vast universe that is 14 billion years old, a tiny clump of matter comes together and is endowed with the gift of consciousness, for a short while.

 That is me.
 I am the clump of matter.